jjmorg04/CS596-Final-Project/README.md

 We are in constant communication through discord and all members understand the general design and pipeline.

 # Grading Rubric
-Graphics: 10%
+Graphics: 10% -
+Shown in video

 Sound: 10%
 We use sounds for the ball hitting objects like plunger, wall, bumpers etc.
 No background music

-Gameplay: 20%
+Gameplay: 20% -
 Pinball gameplay as shown in video

-Fun factor: 10%
+Fun factor: 10% -
 Titling your phone to make the ball go in the direction of the tilt.
 Resizing the pinball machine on your phone my pinching.
 Score adding for the gameplay.

-X-Factor: 25% This can be anything!
+X-Factor: 25% This can be anything! -
 We did mobile gameplay with a custom shader for the game.

-Project/Code quality: 25%
+Project/Code quality: 25% -
 This github contains all the files and code for the project